drausin/libri/deploy/cloud/README.md

     $ kubectl delete -f ${CLUSTER_DIR}/libri.yml

-If you have Terraform infrastructure, you'll then use
+If you have Terraform infrastructure, you'll then use the following:

     $ pushd ${CLUSTER_DIR}
     $ terraform destroy